Hobby

 For this use Budget PTFE grease for general RC use

-Specialty Base: PTFE Viscosity: NLGI #2 Form: Syringe
+Grease Base: Synthetic Viscosity: NLGI #2 Form: Tube

-For this use Premium diff grease for competition
+For this use Premium ceramic + PTFE bearing grease for diffs and pivots

 See the full lubricant guide →